-Inframax utilizes over \$24 million in total assets, boosted during the year in review, by the addition of plant and equipment needed to service the Ruapehu District Council maintenance contract.
+Inframax utilises over \$24 million in total assets.
 The company enjoys a strong working relationship with its banker, ASB, and is compliant with all its banking covenants.
-Equity lifted over the year in line with the increase in retained earnings to reach \$12.5m.
-The Company is comfortably solvent and maintains adequate levels of liquidity, generated from strong operating cash flow during the financial year.
+Equity lifted over the year to reach \$13.2m.
+The Company is comfortably solvent with adequate liquidity generated from strong operating cash flow during the financial year.